Infraste03/KGE_RS/fashion_generalization/models/sasrec/README.md

 Two dataset versions are considered:

-- **Fashion v1**, using the original Fashion preprocessing pipeline.
+- **Fashion-Random**, using the original Fashion preprocessing pipeline.
-- **Fashion v3**, using the updated dataset and preprocessing introduced in the third experimental version.
+- **Fashion-Heavy**, using the updated dataset and preprocessing introduced in the third experimental version.

 ## Files

 ### `run_hpo_sasrec_fashion.py`

-Hyperparameter search for the Fashion v1 SASRec baseline.
+Hyperparameter search for the Fashion-Random SASRec baseline.

 Main characteristics: